 - most of the software used is free, which is a good thing, so …

-- the problems in the software are public knowledge; not such a good thing because … people will NOT always do the work they should to keep things even safer; things like updating regularly.
-This is definitely a bad thing.
+- the problems in the software are public knowledge.
+Not such a good thing because hackers will pounce on a problem as soon as they hear about it.
+They know people will NOT always do the work they should to keep things safe, like updating software.

 This routine is easy because: